centre-for-humanities-computing/DaCy/README.md

 [![Code style: black](https://img.shields.io/badge/Code%20Style-Black-black)](https://black.readthedocs.io/en/stable/the_black_code_style.html)
 [![license](https://img.shields.io/github/license/KennethEnevoldsen/DaCy.svg?color=blue)](https://github.com/KennethEnevoldsen/DaCy)

 DaCy is a Danish preprocessing pipeline trained in SpaCy.
-At the time of writing it has achieved State-of-the-Art performance on all Benchmark tasks for Danish.
+At the time of writing it has achieved State-of-the-Art performance on all benchmark tasks for Danish.
 This repository contains code for reproducing DaCy as well as download and loading the models.

 # 🔧 Installation
 it currently only possible to download DaCy directly from GitHub, however this can be done quite easily using: